350 North Orleans: Tenants

-Window Installation

-The building was constructed with no windows above the 3rd floor and below the 13th floor (the hotel was constructed with windows for obvious reasons).
-In the mid-1990s as commercial office Tenants began to occupy the building, the building owners began replacing the original concrete pre-cast panels with windows.
-The current owner has had windows installed on 3 full floors and replaced partial height windows with full height windows on many of the floors that had already had windows installed.
-As of February 2018, there are only two elevations on the 8th floor of the north tower that are in need of window installation.

 Tenant Amenity Spaces

 In 2018, the entire facade (from the 3rd floor upwards) was refinished and the original brown aggregate was painted, significantly improving its image.
 In addition, the building owner redeveloped the existing conference facility and created a Tenant Lounge known as River Room which contains a Tenant exclusive conference facility and approximately 9,000 square feet of high end lounge space for Tenants to meet outside of the office in a more casual setting.
 River Room has expansive views of the Chicago River and an adjacent bar / eatery is currently under construction.

 In May 2018 a high end fitness facility known as Studio350 was constructed in 10,000 square feet of vacant space on the 1st floor.
 The facility is exclusive to 350 North Orleans tenants and offers a full range of classes (yoga, spinning, strength training) and is operated by LifeStart on behalf of the building owner.

 In May 2019 a roof deck opened, also exclusively for building tenants.